Elite Service Disabled Veteran Owned Business Network - a 501(c)19 Non-Profit Veterans Organization

 Lack of support from:

-Government change law that will help homeless disable veterans
+The government changes the law that will help homeless disabled veterans

-Companies fortune 500 for disable veterans Micro Contracts
+Companies Fortune 500 for disabled veterans, Micro Contracts

 The staggering issue of homelessness among disabled veterans.
 Despite their service and sacrifice, many disabled vets return to civilian life facing poverty, inadequate healthcare, and a lack of access to stable housing.
 According to national reports, thousands of disabled veterans remain unhoused on any given night—left behind by a system they once protected.
 The book issues a moral call to reprioritize policies, public awareness, and resources toward those who risked everything.